MA Chinese and Russian Studies

 Studying over four years enables you to choose courses that match your own interests, expertise and employability needs.
 We have built immersive study abroad into the programme in Year 3, which you will spend in either China or Taiwan and in a country where Russian is spoken.

 Employers recognise the importance of both languages and the benefits of a broad intercultural education.
 Our graduates are valued for their capability to act as bridges of understanding between Chinese, Russian and British cultures.

 If you are a beginner, you will study Chinese 1, an introduction to modern spoken and written Chinese.

 If you already have some knowledge of the Chinese language, you may qualify to enrol in Chinese 2A, an intermediate-level Chinese course.

-If you have studied the language before, you will take the Russian Studies 1B course which provides advanced Russian language study, with the focus on generating Russian through writing and speaking.
+If you have studied the language before, you will take the Russian Studies 1B course.
+This provides advanced Russian language study, with the focus on generating Russian through writing and speaking.

-Both of these courses include a unit on Russian culture, with materials studied in translation.
+Both our language courses include a unit on Russian culture, with materials studied in translation.
 You will be introduced to the main historical events that have shaped Russia, and to the cultural and literary works of Russian speakers.

 In your language classes, you will continue to learn modern Chinese and explore Chinese culture.